-In case you have updated your graphics card drivers and observed an increase in temperatures, just rollback to the previous driver version.
+In case you have updated your graphics card drivers and observed an increase in temperatures, just roll back to the previous driver version.
 This has been a problem for many gamers and rolling back to the previous driver version usually does the trick.

 If setting the clocks back to default still returns higher temperatures, consider underclocking your GPU.
-More of this below.
+More of this is below.